mattmakai/fullstackpython.com/source/content/pages/05-data/04-object-relational-mappers.markdown

 are comfortable with to work with a database instead of writing SQL statements or stored procedures.

-For example, in a developer would write the following SQL statement to retrieve every row in the USERS table where the ``zip_code`` column is 94107:
+For example, without an ORM a developer would write the following SQL statement to retrieve every row in the USERS table where the ``zip_code`` column is 94107:

     SELECT * FROM USERS WHERE zip_code=94107;